aconrad/pulley-interview/README.md

 ## Approach

-Before I share my approach to the problem, let me restate the requirements of the problem:
+Before I share my approach to the problem, let me restate the requirements:

 > Build an API endpoint where clients can concurrently generate valid paper
 > certificates.